This post about Domains is second in a series about Building Your Site with WordPress.

 Next, let’s talk about how to host your domains.

-This is an updated post originally published on RockSolidInfo.com on November 18, 2013, under the title ‘Domains and Web Estate’.
+This post was originally published on RockSolidInfo.com on November 18, 2013, under the title ‘Domains and Web Estate’.
+The date of the last update: May 27, 2018